 Demonstrate knowledge of agencies and/or amenity providers available to support tenants during a tenancy.

-Range agencies and/or amenity providers may include but are not limited to – Salvation Army, Work and Income (WINZ), budget services, Tenancy Services, gas provider, electricity provider;
+Range agencies and/or amenity providers may include but are not limited to – Salvation Army, Work and Income (WINZ), budget services, Tenancy Services, gas provider, electricity provider, citizens advice bureau;

 evidence for three different providers is required.